abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 we listen attentively to Dhamma, we can realize insight right at that moment of listening, but also, days or even years later this Dhamma can give rise to wholesome thoughts, perceptions, and attitudes, planted like seeds in our minds.
-We never know when our listening to Dhamma—that initial seed—will bear fruit, but the quality of our listening will ensure the seed is in good soil.
+We never know when our listening to Dhamma---that initial seed---will bear fruit, but the quality of our listening will ensure the seed is in good soil.

 # Taints to Be Abandoned by Using